getuliojr/Supportwheel/README.md

 ## Support Wheel of Fate - BAU

-The objetive of this project was to fullfill a position with Richmond Group for a .NET Senior Architecture Development.
+The objetive of this project was to demonstrate knowledge of .NET and Angular for a .NET Senior Architecture Development online remote position.
 To test my knowledge the following taks has been assigned:

 ### Summary